mohsenht/Koslicki-lab-PSU/_members/david-koslicki.md

 # contact info and social media links
 email: dmk333@psu.edu ## fill out your email
 website: https://www.linkedin.com/in/david-koslicki-86174b97/ ## fill out the address of your pesonal website if you have or your linkedin profile if you like
-github: [dkoslicki](https://github.com/dkoslicki) ## your github account if you like to put it on your profile
+github: https://github.com/dkoslicki ## your github account if you like to put it on your profile
-google: [Oz90sQsAAAAJ](https://scholar.google.com/citations?user=Oz90sQsAAAAJ&hl=en) ## your google scholar account if you like to put it on your profile
+google: Oz90sQsAAAAJ
-twitter: [@DavidKoslicki](https://twitter.com/DavidKoslicki) ## your twitter account if you like to put it on your profile
+#twitter: [@DavidKoslicki](https://twitter.com/DavidKoslicki) ## your twitter account if you like to put it on your profile
-instagram: [koslickid](https://www.instagram.com/koslickid/) ## your instagram account if you like to put it on your profile
+#instagram: [koslickid](https://www.instagram.com/koslickid/) ## your instagram account if you like to put it on your profile
-youtube: [dmkoslicki](https://www.youtube.com/channel/UC4ocxPwjndh1c9xr0HyD27Q)  ## your youtube account if you like to put it on your profile
+#youtube: [dmkoslicki](https://www.youtube.com/channel/UC4ocxPwjndh1c9xr0HyD27Q)  ## your youtube account if you like to put it on your profile

 ---
 [comment]: Fill out your description below